AlexGalays/idonttrustlikethat/README.md

 This module helps validating incoming JSON, Form values, url params, localStorage values, server Environment objects, etc in a concise and type safe manner.
 The focus of the lib is on small size and an easy API to add new validations.

+Note: This module uses very precise Typescript types.
+Thus, it is mandatory to at least have the following `tsconfig` / `tsc`'s compiler options flag: `strict`: `true`.

 - [How to](#how-to)

   - [Create a new validation](#create-a-new-validation)